 Find out more about choosing the best hiking socks to avoid blisters.

-The key to preventing blisters on feet is to choose the right footwear and make sure it is properly fitted.
+The key to preventing blisters on feet is choosing the right footwear and making sure they’re properly fitted.

 As you try on the boot, make sure your foot is held in place correctly and is not moving around.
 Consider how the base of the boot feels under the ball of your foot.
 If it feels too hard you may wish to choose socks with more padding in this area.
 Alternatively, you could add insoles.
 Check for a secure fit around the ankle and heel, and make sure the padding of the tongue is good enough to prevent the laces from digging in.
 Many shops have a ramp that you can practice walking on to ensure your feet aren’t slipping inside your boots when you’re walking on an incline.